When you enter a loan or other funding into the Financing page of the forecast, you will see it automatically represented in three locations:

 - Cash Flow statement

 All of these statements show the total of all loans and obligations you entered; there aren’t specific line items for each loan or payment.
+You can, however, see these itemized details in the Financing page.

 In the Profit and Loss